vjeenesh/v-camp/README.md

 * Scroll down to **Similar places to visit..** section

 ## Data Collection
 The data was scraped from a travel website using *BeatifulSoup* and *requests* library.
 The data attributes include *name of place, textual description, location, rating, and image url*.
-The data was converted into a *pandas dataframe* was convenient handling of data.
+The data was converted into a *pandas dataframe* for convenient handling of data.

 ## Recommender System
 * The recommender system takes in a campground and filters other campgrounds by same location.